rubaiyat2009/Handle-Booking/README.md

 # Handle-booking
 Handle-Bookings
 This is the app for handle bookings.
 Created with react native.
-Issues
-Did not use REST API as it was returning ids only while calling all bookings (https://restful-booker.herokuapp.com/booking).
-Then, quickly used mock data

 Installation Guide

 ---- Development Environment ----

 1.	run -> yarn start
 2. Windows/Mac with Android run -> yarn android
 3. Windows/Mac with Browser run -> yarn web